nathasya29/Pong-/README.md

 State which code from class you used as a starting point, as required by the guardrails:

+- Started from '11_pygame_shumups.py' to move the ball
-- Started from `[e.g. 10_pygame_collision.py]` - used for [what part, e.g. the collision-detection loop].
+- Then used `08_pygamedrawing.py` - used for making the ball bounce off the walls.
-- [Repeat for each piece of class code used, or write "No class code used as a starting point."]
+- then used '10_pygame_collision.py' to make the classes and end game when ball touches bottom of screen

 ## AI Disclosure